Ulrich Schrade

-Ulrich Schrade (21 July 1943 in Patricken / East Prussia (now Patryki, Poland) – 15 November 2009 in Warsaw, Poland) was a Polish philosopher, educationist and ethicist.
-Born in Patryki.
+Ulrich Schrade (21 July 1943 in Patricken / East Prussia, now Patryki, Poland – 15 November 2009 in Warsaw, Poland) was a Polish philosopher, educationist and ethicist.

-In the years 1961-1966 he studied economics under Boleslaw Kasprowicz at the Higher School of Economics in Sopot, Poland); from 1966-1969 he worked at the creation of the tire plant in Olsztyn; in the years 1969-1974 he studied philosophy under Bogusław Wolniewicz at the University of Warsaw.
+In the years 1961–1966 he studied economics under Bolesław Kasprowicz at the Higher School of Economics in Sopot, obtaining a master's degree; from 1966–1969 he worked at the construction of a tire plant in Olsztyn; in the years 1969–1974 he studied philosophy under Bogusław Wolniewicz at the University of Warsaw.

+In 1976 he earned his PhD from the Faculty of Philosophy and Sociology of the University of Warsaw with a dissertation on philosophical disputes within German social democracy between 1895 and 1905, supervised by Bogusław Wolniewicz.
+In 1989 he completed his habilitation at the same faculty on the basis of his work Idea humanizmu w świetle aksjologii Henryka Elzenberga (The Idea of Humanism in the Light of Henryk Elzenberg's Axiology), reviewed by Barbara Skarga, Ija Lazari-Pawłowska and Jacek Hołówka.
+He was awarded the title of professor in 2005.

-Since 1974 he worked at the Faculty of Management and Social Sciences at the Warsaw University of Technology.
-At this university he is considered to be the founder of a specific current of philosophy of science and technology and a major contributor to the theory of higher education.
-Until his death he was holding the following positions:
+Since 1974 he worked at the Faculty of Management and Social Sciences at the Warsaw University of Technology, later part of the Faculty of Administration and Social Sciences.
+At this university he is considered to have founded his own philosophical school and to have been a major contributor to the theory of higher education.
+Until his death he held the following positions: